-The market surveillance authorities control compliance with the requirements in terms of electrical products
+Market surveillance authorities monitor compliance with the requirements for electrical products

-If electrical products violate certain health and safety requirements, the market surveillance authority reports and may even remove the product from circulation.
+If electrical products violate certain health and safety requirements, the market surveillance authority reports the violation and may even remove the product from circulation.

 The market surveillance authorities are responsible for overseeing compliance with the essential health and safety requirements.
-If products which do not satisfy the essential health and safety requirements are discovered on the Single Market, the competent authority shall report.
-This may result in a ban on the free circulation of this product in the Single Market.
+If products which do not meet essential health and safety requirements are discovered on the domestic market, the competent authority shall report.
+This may result in a ban on the free circulation of this product in the domestic market.
 The decision on the measures to be taken is the responsibility of the European Commission.

-For the 1st ProdSV there is the possibility of a formal objection to a harmonised standard over § 4 (3) of the ProdSG, if this standard does not completely cover the hazards of the product.
+If a harmonised standard does not completely cover the hazards of the product, market surveillance authorities can object to it according to § 4 (3) of the Product Safety Act (ProdSG).
 In the course of the adaptation of the LVD to the EU regulation 765/2008/EU the possibility of a formal objection is also included in the LVD and thus the discrepancy with respect to 1.
 ProdSV is eliminated.

 As the 1st ProdSV does not make any statements on market surveillance, this is regulated in section 6 (§§ 24-28) of the ProdSG.